modoboa/modoboa/doc/getting_started/upgrade.rst

 An interesting feature brougth by this version is the capability to make different checks about MX records.
 For example, Modoboa can query main `DNSBL <https://en.wikipedia.org/wiki/DNSBL>`_ providers for every defined domain.
-With this, you will quickly now if one the domains you manage is listed or not.
+With this, you will quickly know if one the domains you manage is listed or not.
 To activate it, add the following line to your crontab::